 Looking for a size-friendly car?
 Sit down!
 You can’t judge the roominess of a car from the outside.
 You need to sit in the car and drive it.
 That’s the only way you can see if there is enough tummy room under the steering wheel, enough (or too much!) legroom and if there is enough head room for all passengers.

 Test drive everything you can lay your hands on.
 Avoid preconceptions — check out all the cars in your price range.
-Once you find a car you think you like, try to rent it for a week or so.
-You learn much more about a car when you spend some time with it.
+Once you find a car you think you like, try to rent the same make and model for a week or so.
+You learn much more about a car when you spend some time with it over a day or two.

 There are several types of seat belt extenders, both for vehicles and airplanes.
 Do you know if you need one?
 And, if so, what type or size you need?

-Depending on your body shape, you may need a seat belt extender for vehicle or airline travel.
+Depending on your body shape, you may need a seat belt extender for vehicle or airline travel for your comfort and safety.
 Standard length seat belts are designed for the traveler who weighs up to about 215 pounds.
-If you weigh more than 215 pounds or if you carry your weight around your hips and stomach, you are probably a good candidate for a seat belt extender.
+If you weigh more than 215 pounds or if you carry your weight around your hips and stomach, you are probably a good candidate for a seat belt extender if you are looking for a comfortable ride.